motion/orbit/projects/blog/src/pages/update-one/index.md

 To fix this, Orbit is a play to help re-decentralize the web.
 It does this as a platform, as opposed to a service.
 Instead of storing data or adding a new source of truth, Orbit just explores your existing information (much like a browser or operating system).

 Operating systems gave us a lot of control with _files_, [in some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even gave us beautiful on-device interfaces to unify contacts, calendars and messaging.
-Where browsers give us great ability to explore widely (with less control), Orbit is creating a way to manage, understand, and organize more narrowly.
+Where browsers give us great ability to explore widely (with less control), Orbit is creating a way to manage, understand, and organize more narrowly, but with a lot of control and flexibility.
 We want to enable you to:

 - Navigate disparate knowledge quickly and easily.
 - Search intuitively by person, topic, and time.